-You need to be a winter mountain walker with experience of using an ice axe and micro-spikes / micro-crampons; you also need to be an experienced wild camper to participate in this event.
+You need to be a winter mountain walker with experience of using micro-spikes / micro-crampons; you also need to be an experienced wild camper to participate in this event.
 If you are unsure whether this event is suitable for you, please do contact the event leader.

 You need to be appropriately equipped (including micro-spikes or micro-crampons) and keen to participate in the event in challenging weather.
 If there is a risk of lightning or extreme winds, we may need to shelter for many hours or curtail the event.

 The first eight pictures were taken during a pre-walk of the event in December 2017, during which we had near perfect conditions.
 If we are very fortunate, we will get to hike and camp in snow; it’s rather more likely to be very wet and somewhat windy.